Full Body Art Technician Licensing Information

 If you are licensed in another state, you may qualify for licensure by reciprocity.
 If you are not licensed in another state or in a state that does not meet or exceed Minnesota's requirements, then you must follow the instructions below.

 In order to become licensed as a body art technician in Minnesota, you must complete 200 hours of experience as a temporary technician under the supervision of a current State of Minnesota licensed body art technician and in a body art establishment that is currently licensed by the governing authority.
-The fee for a full license is $100 plus a $10 surcharge, for a total of $110.
+The fee for a full license is $100.

 - For tattooists, at least 150 of the 200 hours MUST be skin time.